 It’s estimated that over 5,000 tonnes of sunscreen are washed into the ocean every year, polluting our seas and impacting coral life, which has a flow-on effect on other marine species as well.

-According to Katie Wells, founder of the health and wellness website, Wellness Mama, ‘these compounds may awaken dormant viruses in symbiotic algae called zooxanthellae, which provide food and colour to the coral.
+According to Katie Wells, founder of the health and wellness website, Wellness Mama, ‘these compounds may awaken dormant viruses in symbiotic algae called zooxanthellae, which provide food and colour to the coral.’

 The viruses in Zooxanthellae duplicate until the algae host dies, killing the coral, too.
 The algae plays an important role in photosynthesising sunlight, which feeds the resulting nutrients to corals.
 In exchange, the coral provides shelter and nutrients through its waste, which the algae consumes as food.